-Mindfulness-Based Stress Reduction (MBSR) Course for the Community
+Mindfulness-Based Stress Reduction (MBSR) Course

 Mindfulness-Based Stress Reduction ( MBSR) is a person-centered educational approach which uses training in mindfulness, meditation, and yoga as the core of a program to teach you how to take better care of yourself and live a healthier, and more adaptive life.